gershnik/gershnik.github.io/software.md

 : A small tool that allows you to prevent a Windows machine from sleeping/hibernating.
 This is useful, for example, when connecting over SSH to a Windows machine that is configured to sleep when not used.
   Unlike other solutions to this task, keep-awake doesn't change global computer settings and so doesn't leave them 'orphaned' if it is abnormally terminated.

+* [mkdaemonuser](https://github.com/gershnik/mkdaemonuser){:target="_blank" rel="noopener"}
+: A command-line tool to create daemon user accounts on macOS and other Unix systems.

 * [wakeonlan](https://github.com/gershnik/wakeonlan){:target="_blank" rel="noopener"}
-: Yet another wake-on-lan command line tool.
+: Yet another wake-on-lan command-line tool.

 ## Libraries